codeimpossible/codeimpossible.github.com/index.md

 ---
 {% include JB/setup %}

-## Hey, my name is Jared Barboza, I'm a Software Developer who specializes in JavaScript, Ruby, Python and C#.
+## Hey, my name is Jared Barboza, I'm a Husband, Musician, Gamer, and Software Developer who specializes in JavaScript, Ruby, Python and C#.
 This is my blog.

 So, yeah, this is it.
 My little spot on teh interwebs.